vPotusFlotus/tanzu-kubernetes-grid-demos/README.md

 Our mission at ITQ is enabling our customers to accelerate their business with agile IT using innovative VMware technology and a passion for IT.

 We’re passionate about Cloud-Native applications (apps) and the difference they can make to a client’s business.
 We’ll help create infrastructure that lets your developers and IT build, run and manage Cloud-Native apps with ease.
-A way of working that increases security, efficiency and accelerates business innovation.
+That is a way of working that increases security, efficiency and accelerates business innovation.

 For more information, please visit: https://itq.eu/technology/cloud-native-applications/